 - Add organic matter such as compost, leaf and grass clippings.
-A cover crop like buckwheat especially the first year can help rebuild deficient soil.
+To prepare the soil before planting your garden, a cover crop like buckwheat can help rebuild deficient soil especially the first year .

-- Start a compost system with a pile for the garden and yard waste to recycle nutrient rich material for the veggie garden.
+- Start a compost system with veggie and yard waste to recycle nutrient rich material for the veggie garden.
 Place the bins in or near the garden.

 - Protect soil from erosion by covering the garden with plants and mulch.

 - Keep areas around plants weeded.
 Use newspaper, cardboard, leaf litter or rotted unsprayed hay for mulch.
-Blueberries like pine needles.
+Blueberries do well with pine needles.

 - Keep a detailed garden journal.
 Keep notes on weather, fruiting times, disease, what does well and not, and when pests visit.
 Include a map in your journal.

 - Do not use chemical pesticides including insecticides, herbicides and fungicides.
 All pesticides can harm pollinators and other insects.
-Hand pick pests or use least harmful "pesticides" such as diatomaceous earth, insecticidal soaps or corn gluten.
+Hand pick pests or use least harmful "pesticides" such as diatomaceous earth, insecticidal soaps, vinegar or corn gluten.

 - Greenhouses are especially nice for growing winter greens, getting a head start on sprouting in spring, and drying herbs in the summer.

-RELAX: It's best to consider tending and weeding as a meditative relaxing activity.
-A time to connect with nature, plants and creatures so it becomes an enjoyable practice.
+RELAX: It's best to consider tending and weeding as a meditative activity.
+It's a time to connect with nature, plants and creatures so it can be an enjoyable practice.
 Keep a journal of your garden observations to include weather, planting times, pest and disease control and also personal appreciations such as welcome visits from hummingbirds, seed pod shapes or magnificent sunsets.